natanielmendes/food-order-react/README.md

 - List items in the Cart
 - Add item to the Cart
 - Remove item from the Cart
-- Increase item quantity in the Cart
+- Increase Cart item quantity
 - Decrease item quantity from the Cart
 - Clear Cart
 - Add meal order from the Cart into Firebase